 In the modern world this applies particularly to marine animals and to some large, mostly African, land animals that have not been very susceptible to human predation in the past, until modern weapon technology was developed.

-Humanity has brought many species to near extinction by damaging and destroying the habitat that those species live in and that they are part of.
+Humanity has brought many species to near extinction by degrading and destroying the habitat that those species live in and that they are part of.

 Humanity's ever-increasing population and consumption, and ever-growing global economic activities create a huge and growing human domination of the surface of Earth, supplanting Earth's natural environments and the living thing that comprise them.